 The owner’s own fabrics on the cushions and armchair give new life to the fine antiques that came from her previous home.

 The previous owner connected two farm outbuildings with a glass roof to create this light-filled space.
-When Birdie and her husband Frank moved in ten years ago, they decided to choose work by local East Anglian artists, and the owner’s colour schemes were devised to complement these pieces.
+When Birdie and her husband Frank moved in ten years ago, they decided to choose work by local East Anglian artists, and the owner’s color schemes were devised to complement these pieces.

 Adjoining the kitchen and dining area. this comfortable space, filled with an artful combination of French antiques, contemporary works and painted furniture, is where the family likes to gather.

 Just as the owner has an instinctive flair for choosing the perfect piece for a specific spot, she also has a natural eye for creating a harmonious palette.
-‘I hadn't intended to use as much green as I have, but it's a colour I'm naturally drawn to and it turned out to be the perfect base for the whole house,’ she says.
+‘I hadn't intended to use as much green as I have, but it's a color I'm naturally drawn to and it turned out to be the perfect base for the whole house,’ she says.

 When the owner took up the ceramic tiles that ran from the front to the back door, she was delighted to find the original flagstones underneath.